s7clarke10/pychamber/README.md

 The following people / projects are credited for pychamber project.

 1. [segmentio](https://github.com/segmentio/chamber) .
-The authors of a full implementation of chamber in the go language.
+The authors of a full implementation of chamber in the Go language.

 2. [Julian Libiseller-Egger](https://github.com/julibeg) for enhanced argpass features to allow all parameters to be passed to the executing program (even when they are switches). [argpass](https://github.com/julibeg/argpass).